Folsom Elementary School

 - Category Attribute

-- Folsom Elementary School's student population of 545 students has stayed relatively flat over five school years.
+- Folsom Elementary School's student population of 506 students has declined by 5% over five school years.

 |Grades Offered||Grades Prekindergarten-5|

 |Total Students||506 students|

 - Folsom Elementary School is ranked within the bottom 50% of all 3,633 schools in Florida (based off of combined math and reading proficiency testing data) for the 2017-18 school year.

 - The school's student:teacher ratio of 11:1 has decreased from 12:1 over five school years.

 |Definition of Terms 2017-2018 School Year Data||This School||State Level (FL)|

 |Math Test Scores (% Proficient)|

 |Student : Teacher Ratio||11:1||16:1|

 |All Ethnic Groups|